teamcfadvance/cfstatic/full-guide.md

     </tr>
     <tr>
         <th>jsDirectory:</th>
-        <td>Relative path to the directoy in which javascript files reside.
+        <td>Relative path to the directory in which JavaScript files reside.
 Relative to static path.
 Default is 'js'</td>
     </tr>
     <tr>
         <th>cssDirectory:</th>
-        <td>Relative path to the directoy in which css files reside.
+        <td>Relative path to the directory in which CSS files reside.
 Relative to static path.
 Default is 'css'</td>
     </tr>
     <tr>
         <th>outputDirectory:</th>